instana/go-sensor/instrumentation/instasarama/README.md

 In the future, the binary headers will be discontinued and only the headers in the string format will be considered.

-Customers who wish to choose a header format must provide the `INSTANA_KAFKA_HEADER_FORMAT` environment variable to their application.
+To choose a header format provide the `INSTANA_KAFKA_HEADER_FORMAT` environment variable to the application.
 The following are valid values:

 * `binary`: Will keep handling Kafka headers in the binary format.